Azure-Samples/DeepSeek/README.md

 ## JavaScript

-Use [DeepSeek on Azure with JavaScript/TypeScript](https://github.com/Azure-Samples/deepseek-azure-javascript), with OpenAI Node.js SDK or LangChain.js
+Use [DeepSeek on Azure with JavaScript/TypeScript](https://github.com/Azure-Samples/deepseek-azure-javascript), with OpenAI Node.js SDK, LangChain.js or Llamaindex.TS.

 ## Java